reconstrukt/multiselect/readme.md

  - Forms continue to behave normally, no server-side shenanigans
  - Automatically resizes to match width + height of native `<select>`
  - Better UX than native multiple `<select>` elements on iOS iPad/iPhone
- - Replaced <select> elements continue to fire native 'change' events as expected
+ - Replaced `<select>` elements continue to fire native 'change' events as expected
- - Optionally supports a 'maximum number of selections' via config
+ - Supports a 'maximum number of selections' via `maxSelections` config option

 Options
 -------